-Photo: Anders Lindström
+Photo: Linda Ernholm

 BACKGROUND

-Rabies is caused by a lyssavirus in the family Rhab-doviridae, and can infect all warm-blooded animals.
+Rabies is caused by a lyssavirus in the family Rhabdoviridae, and can infect all warm-blooded animals.
 The disease occurs worldwide with some exceptions.
 Rabies is transmitted through contact with saliva, typically via animal bites.
 Most human cases are caused by bites from infected dogs.
-The reservoir animal species for rabies in endemic countries are wild carnivores or stray dogs.
+The reservoir animal species for rabies in endemic countries are most notably among carnivores of the family Canidae.
 In Europe, the reservoir species are red foxes and raccoon dogs.
-Bats in Europe may carry another type of rabies virus called European Bat Lyssa virus (EBLV), but not classical rabies.
+Bats in Europe may carry another type of lyssavirus called European Bat Lyssavirus (EBLV), but not classical rabies.
 Since 1886 Sweden has been free from animal rabies.
-EBLV has never been isolated from bats in Sweden.
+EBLV has never been isolated from bats in Sweden, but antibodies to EBLV have been detected in specimens from live bats suggesting that EBLV is present among in Sweden.

-DISEASE

 Humans and animals

 Rabies virus infects the central nervous system of humans and mammals.
-Early symptoms of rabies are nonspecific, consisting of fever, headache, and general malaise.
-As the disease progresses, neurological symptoms appear and may include: insomnia, anxiety, confusion, slight or partial paralysis, excitation, hallucinations, agitation, hypersalivation and difficulty swallowing.
+Early symptoms of rabies

+are nonspecific, consisting of fever, headache, and general malaise.
+As the disease progresses, neurological symptoms appear and may include: insomnia, severe anxiety, confusion, slight or partial paralysis, excitation, hallucinations, agitation, hypersalivation and difficulty swallowing.
 The incubation period of rabies is usually 3-6 weeks, but may vary from five days to one year.

 Not much is known about clinical signs of EBLV in infected bats.
 They may express weight loss, disorientation, lack of coordination, muscle spasms and aggression, but some infected bats may be normal in behaviour.

 LEGISLATION

 Animals

 Rabies is included in the Swedish Act of Epizootic diseases (SFS 1999:657 with amendments) and is notifiable on suspicion.
 If rabies is suspected or confirmed, measures will be taken to combat the disease and to prevent further spread.

-To prevent the introduction of rabies, dogs and cats must be rabies vaccinated before entering Sweden.
+To prevent the introduction of rabies, dogs and

+cats must be rabies vaccinated before entering Sweden.
 In addition, depending on the country of origin, some must have their antibody titre tested.
 The rules are set in SJVFS 2014:47 and in the EU Regulation 576/2013.

 Humans

 Rabies in humans is notifiable according to the Communicable Disease Act (SFS 2004:168 with the amendments of SFS 2013:634).

 SURVEILLANCE

 Animals Passive surveillance

-Four dogs and one red fox were examined for rabies using FAT due to clinical suspicion.
-If the specimen was in poor condition due to decomposition, a PCR was performed as well.

-Four dead or wounded and euthanized bats were sent to the National Veterinary Institute (SVA) for rabies examination.
-The diagnostic methods used were based on PCR.
-The bats were sent to the Swedish Museum of Natural History, Stockholm, to determine the species.
+Animals with clinical signs where rabies cannot be excluded, are tested on suspicion.
+Diagnostic methods used were FAT or PCR (three cases).
+No enhanced passive surveillance for EBLV in bats was performed during the year.

 Active surveillance

 Illegally imported pets, from countries with endemic rabies, that are detected and euthanized are examined for rabies to exclude the possible spread of rabies in Sweden.
-During 2014, 31 dogs and 1 cat were examined after a decision by the Board of Agriculture.
-The diagnostic method used was PCR.
-None of the animals had presented clinical signs associated with rabies.

 Humans

 The surveillance in humans is passive.